citation-file-format/citation-file-format/README.md

   | `url`                   | |String (URL)                                                                                                                        | The URL to a landing page/website for the software version                                                                                                                      |
   | `version`               |● |String                                                                                                                              | The version of the software                                                                                                                                                       |

-Table: CFF-Core keys and accepted data types for the provision of citation metadata.
-{: .text-right}

 ### `references` (**optional**)

-Provides an optional list of references pertaining to the software version, or the software itself, e.g., a software paper describing the abstract concepts of the software, a paper describing an algorithm that has been implemented in the software version, etc.
+Provides an optional list of references pertaining to the software version, or the software itself, e.g., a dependency of the software, a software paper describing the abstract concepts of the software, a paper describing an algorithm that has been implemented in the software version, etc.

 A reference item, i.e., an item in the list under `references`, must at least specify values for the following mandatory keys: `type`, `authors`, `title`.